Common name: White rhinoceros

 Recent estimates suggest that there may now be around 18,000 individual white rhinos.
 However, the species remains at risk from illegal hunting (poaching) for their horns.
 These are used in traditional medicine and ornaments, primarily in South East Asia.
 Increasing interest from criminal syndicates involved in the illegal trade in rhino horn poses a significant threat.
 Intensive monitoring and protection of white rhinos from poaching is critical to their survival while animals may be translocated between areas to manage and safeguard their populations.

-There have been white rhino at Marwell since 1986 and we currently have four animals.
+There have been white rhino at Marwell since 1986 and we currently have five animals.
 Two older females, Kiri and Sula were born in 1986, arriving in 1988 from Whipsnade and Edinburgh Zoos respectively.
 Our male white rhino Jabari arrived from Dublin Zoo in 2015.
 He was born in 2013 so will soon be mature and hopefully ready to breed.
-The youngest female Pembe arrived from Colchester Zoo in 2016 and was also born in 2013.
+Our third female, Pembe, arrived from Colchester Zoo in 2016 and was also born in 2013.
+The youngest female is named Zahra and is the newest rhino to join the zoo, arriving in 2021.

 No upcoming events